pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog_3.md

 ---

+3rd June 2025

 okay, its been a while, with new clarity I can safetly say that verbose mode doesn't work.
 The reason i get `method_version` is because it is correct!
 I am getting verbose output only for `tcp_connect_send_and_recieve`.
 I will have to see to this.
 I think, other than that, should be fine.
 This is cause if I run the command

 ```sh
 python3 nettacker.py -i 127.0.0.1 -m port_scan -g 8334 -v (-sU)
 ```

 With or without -sU, I get the same output (if I don't print anything that is).
 Verbose needs to do better.
 Let's first fix that okay.
+Let's figure out how verbose works.
+Alright, so I get this.
+We use the `log = logger.get_logger()` and  `log.verbose_event_info()` to make a verbose noise.
+The thing is that, this logging is not implemented in the socket side, rather its present in the app.py file.

+So, the question then is, why is it not logging if everything starts from app.py.
+Hmm, will have to investigate.
+(At least this will also point to the right issue!)
+Also investigate why it returns immediately after a hit?
+I mean, its good but still.
+(Yeah this is sorted, this was because I was closing the socket after each hit)

+Also, we can thread inside a thread.
+So parallelize the probe sending.

+I shall parallelize tomorrow.
+I don't understand why but when I am returning, suddenly I return with all the udp_probes, EVEN though I am deleting them (maybe I am readding them, or maybe its being done before removal).